 What is CELTA?

-The Cambridge CELTA (Certificate in English Language Teaching to Adults) is a specific version of 120 hour TEFL certificate course.
-It is the most widely recognised “brand” of TEFL course globally – which is probably why you’ve heard of it.
+A CELTA (Certificate in Teaching English to Speakers of Other Languages or Certificate in English Language Teaching to Adults as it was formerly known) is a specific brand of the 120 -hour TEFL certificate course.
+It’s the most widely recognised teaching certificate out there which is probably why you’ve heard of it!

-Will other TEFL courses get me a job?
+Will other types of TEFL courses get me a job?

 Should I choose CELTA or TEFL?